haddocking/haddocking.github.io/education/molmod_online/docking.md

 The structures of the p53 peptide originating from the molecular dynamics simulation can be submitted as a single ensemble to HADDOCK.
-The `pdb_join.py` utility of the `pdb-tools` set provides a quick way of building such an ensemble structure from isolated PDB files.
+The `pdb_merge` utility of the `pdb-tools` set provides a quick way of building such an ensemble structure from isolated PDB files.
 It also adds the proper `END` statement to the PDB file.
 Finally, it has a built-in check for the integrity of the ensemble, i.e. that all members have exactly the same atomic constitution.